nuuuwan/news_lk3_data/README.md

 *2024-05-15 13:21:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Indian-Supreme-Court-trains-Sri-Lankan-Supreme-Court-officials/108-282650) · `en`

-A delegation comprising 15 officials of the Sri Lankan Supreme Court completed a four-day training programme from May 9 to13 at the Supreme Court of India, a statement from the Indian High Commission said.
+Colombo, May 15 (Daily Mirror) - A delegation comprising 15 officials of the Sri Lankan Supreme Court completed a four-day training programme from May 9 to13 at the Supreme Court of India, a statement from the Indian High Commission said.

 During the programme, the delegates were introduced to the technological and digital transformation of the Supreme Court of India including the e-Courts project, Library, Court processes such as filing, listing, scrutiny, scanning and record keeping.